shirazkk/13-next.js-projects/Readme.md

 ---

-# 30 Days 30 Projects
+# 13 Next.js Projects

-Welcome to the **30 Days, 30 Projects** repository! 🚀 This project showcases a series of diverse and creative applications built with **Next.js**, completed over 30 days.
+Welcome to the **13 Next.js Projects** repository! 🚀 This project showcases a series of diverse and creative applications built with **Next.js**.
 Each project focuses on implementing cutting-edge features, modern design, and seamless user experience.

 ## 🔧 Technologies Used